cassamb/kpop-guessing-game-php/README.md

 ### Project Overview

 As mentioned before, this project is a flashcard quiz game so the user is presented an image of a Kpop group along with four possible names for that group (3 wrong answers, one correct answer).
 If the user selects the correct answer, their score is incremented; otherwise, the score stays the same.
 This continues until the array of "flashcards" has been exhausted.
+Once the game is considered over, the user’s final score is displayed and they are prompted to return to the home page to start the game again.

 ## Specifications